 Unfortunately, not all black cats’ stories are uplifting, especially when it comes to those in shelters.
 Some rescue workers believe these raven beauties are half as likely to be adopted than other cats, and that they are the first to be euthanized, perhaps because there are simply more of them entering the shelters.
 Whatever the reasons, they’ve led to the creation of special days that celebrate these stunning felines, including National Black Cat Appreciation Day on August 17th in the U.S., and National Black Cat Day in late October in the U.K. (founded by Cats Protection).
 On these days, shelters usually reduce or drop the adoption fee for black cats.
 This also happens on Black Friday, and black cats are promoted during Adopt a Less Adoptable Pet Week that was started by Petfinder.com, and occurs in the third week of September.

 More Than Meets the Fur

 So what’s so special about a black cat?
 For starters, they aren’t all just one color.
-A cat that seems to be solid black may actually be one of several tones—coal black, grayish black or brownish black.
-“Solid” black color cats must have a black cat parent that passes on the dominant black cat gene, and they must also have the recessive gene that creates a solid color and represses the tabby pattern.
+A cat who seems to be solid black may actually be one of several tones—coal black, grayish black or brownish black.
+“Solid” black color cats must have a black cat parent who passes on the dominant black cat gene, and they must also have the recessive gene that creates a solid color and represses the tabby pattern.
 There are 22 cat breeds that can have solid black coats, according to the Cat Fanciers’ Association, and there’s one really unique breed that is exclusively black—the sleek and chic Bombay.
 Fun fact: If your black cat is a daily sunbather, her fur can actually fade or “rust,” because the black fur pigment is pretty fragile.
 Check out your kitty’s fur next time she’s stretched out in her favorite sunny spot and see if there’s a reddish-brown tinge.